Ensembl/WiggleTools/README.txt

 	- In this directory type 'make'
 	- The binary file wiggletools should be produced in the same directory.
 You can add it to your PATH, or move it onto your PATH

-Running:
+Running the executable:

 Inputs:
-	The program takes in Wig, BedGraph and BigWig files, which are distinguished thanks to their suffix (.wig, .bg or .bw respectively).
-A dash '-' signifies inputing a flat file through stdin.
+	The program takes in Wig and BigWig files, which are distinguished thanks to their suffix (.wig or .bw respectively).
+There are several modes to run wiggletools:

 Outputs:
-	The program outputs a bedGraph flat file in stdout.
+	The program outputs a flat file wiggle file in stdout.

 Parameters:
 	// Unary operators
 	wiggletools unit file
+	wiggletools abs file
 	wiggletools exp file
 	wiggletools log file